-The lemma implies that, in particular, as long as the set $S$ of vertices, conditioned to survive after $n$ steps, is not ``too large'', the probability that a vertex is born at step $j$ and survives after step $n$ remains the same as in the unconditional setting up to lower order terms.
+In particular, the lemma implies that, if the set $S$ of vertices conditioned to survive after $n$ steps is not ``too large'', the probability that a vertex born at step $j$ survives after step $n$ remains the same as in the unconditional setting up to lower order terms.